 We complement our analytical results with a numerical application.
-The primary intention of this numerical exercise is to show how firms' risk aversion alters the effect of potentially inefficient production in case of damage risk.
+The primary intention of this numerical exercise is to show how firms' risk aversion alters the effect of potentially welfare-reducing production in case of damage risk.
 Like in section 3, we assume the firms to have a utility which is exponential in profits (i.e., $EU[\pi(\chi)] = E[1 - e^{\pi(\chi)}]$).
-We find that the introduction of risk aversion reduces the superiority of Regulatory Flexibility and generates a trade-off for the regulator between incentivising investments and triggering efficient production.
-Note that these parameter values are illustrative and do not correspond to empirical estimates.23 For the analysis, we vary two parameters in our model: firms' risk aversion and the distribution of the environmental damage.
-The latter results in different probabilities of inefficient production, i.e., how likely it is that variable costs of abatement are ex-post higher than the marginal environmental damage.
+We find that the introduction of risk aversion reduces the superiority of Regulatory Flexibility and generates a trade-off for the regulator between incentivising investments and triggering socially optimal production.
+Note that these parameter values are illustrative and do not correspond to empirical estimates.25 For the analysis, we vary two parameters in our model: firms' risk aversion and the distribution of the environmental damage.
+The latter results in different probabilities of socially not optimal production, i.e., how likely it is that variable costs of abatement are ex-post higher than the marginal environmental damage.